Sound Proofing a Renault 4

 Door Seals

 What a hassle the door seals have been.
-I bought an "original style" replacement set from a supplier in France, and while the style was near original the shape, and more importantly the material was not.
+I bought an "original style" replacement set from a supplier in France, and while the style was near original the shape the material was not.

 The original seal was of a solid expanded foam type which adjusts itself to the shape of the door over time.
 That's not ideal in itself as the seals aren't very flexible, and the slightest movement in the door frame will lead to gaps and wind noise.

 The replacement seals appeared to be made from the wrong material and didn't adjust to shape.
-I gave them a month to settle with the door forced shut, but I think it would have been several years before I was able to shut the door.
+I gave them a month to settle with the door forced shut, but I think it would have been several years before I would have been able to shut the door.

 Angel on the forum helped me.
 He has a supply of seals of the correct size and shape that are hollow.
 The hollow seals should spring as the door frames move outwards at speed, and hopefully reduce wind noise.